ndaeila/Daeila-Website/exampleSite/content/english/blog/post-4.md

 The only caveat - since it is a force graph, forces are applied between the nodes.
 It's important to set parameter forceEngine="none" and charge={0} to remove meddling, specially if there are links between nodes, because forces from links and other nodes will move nodes out of their respective coordinates (but I recommend leaving the charge parameter alone because its effects are miniscule).
 After turning the forceEngine off, react-force-graph became exactly what I needed to put my nodes in 3D space.

 Another drawback was the lack of interactivity, so I dressed up the application by adding features like **Settings** and the **Node Information Popup** (when you click a node) to enhance the user's ability to explore the data on a granular level.
-Additionally, I wanted node colors to be obvious, particularly since colors are used to better understand the position of the dots, so I added a **Color Legend** to
+Additionally, I wanted node colors to be obvious, particularly since colors are used to better understand the position of the dots, so I added a **Color Legend**, making it easy to understand what is classified where, and by what intensity.

 I also added Light and Dark Mode, because I would never dare forget to give users the option, even though they will just use Dark Mode by default.

-> More to come!
-I just have not wrote out this article yet.
-Ciao!
+> This article is a draft.
+Upcoming changes for this article: more images, more details about emotion data, other use cases of graph, better explanation of how to use it, corrections.